RejownAhmed/vue-modern-notification/docs/views/examples.md

 Change the size of the notification to the total screen with the property `width` and giving it a value of `100%`

-If you need the notification to have an automatic size to your content you can do it with the value `auto`
+If you need the notification to have a custom size you can do it by setting the value you need, For example:- `50%`, `100px`, `10rem` etc.
+By default the width is set automatically while opening.

 :::tabs
 == Preview